 And while you are at the topic of Medical care, don’t forget to bring up the important subject of care in their later years.
 This might be a good time to discuss all their options including hourly and live-in home care in West Hartford, if your aging parent doesn’t have in-home care already.

-The Home Care Assistance caregivers in Greater Hartford make it their goal to ensure that your aging loved one is happy, healthy and living life with a sense of purpose and dignity.
+The Home Care Assistance caregivers in West Hartford make it their goal to ensure that your aging loved one is happy, healthy and living life with a sense of purpose and dignity.
 Our holistic health practices focus on nutrition, exercise, emotional well-being, and active socialization.
 We also believe that a strong family unit that employs open and honest communication can greatly affect a senior’s sense of independence and joy.

 If you need help addressing the growing concerns about having “the talk” with your aging parent, or if you’d like to set up a free in-home consultation to discuss our care services, please call Home Care Assistance in Greater Hartford today at 860-372-4500.